viktor-ferenczi/se-dotnet-torch/README.md

-# Torch Server for SE on .NET 8.0
+# Running Torch on .NET 8.0

 Here you can find the Space Engineers Torch Server ported to .NET 8.0.